geneontology/annotation_extensions/doc/regulates_transport_of.md

 A relationship that holds between a  process that regulates a transport process and the entity transported by that process.

 ### Usage
+Use this relation to link a process that regulates transport to the the entity being transported.

 ### Comment